tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/monitor_server_errors.md

 You can use the `system.errors` table to see all errors that have occured since the ClickHouse server started.

-This can be used for monitoring, and is also particularly useful in a CI process to discover if your changes have introduced new errors.
+This can be used for monitoring, and is also particularly helpful in a CI process to discover if your changes have introduced new errors.

 ```sql
 SELECT *